 Serial Killers Were Once Prominent in California.
 Not Anymore (Which Is A Good Thing).
 But What Changed?

-Now, serial killers aren't completely gone — just last year, police in Stockton arrested a 43-year-old man and charged him with seven counts of murder in a string of shootings that spanned a year and a half.
+Now, serial killers aren't completely gone — just last year, police in Stockton, California arrested a 43-year-old man and charged him with seven counts of murder in a string of shootings that spanned a year and a half.

 So, what changed?

-A few things, according to Judy Ho, a forensic neuropsychologist and Pepperdine professor, who was a guest on our newsroom's public affairs show, AirTalk — which airs on 89.3 FM.
+A few things, according to forensic neuropsychologist and Pepperdine Professor Dr. Judy Ho, who was a guest on our newsroom's public affairs show, AirTalk — which airs on 89.3 FM.

-One that may seem fairly obvious: key advances in forensic science and how law enforcement uses genetic data.

-Ho says that, in the case of "The Night Stalker," Richard Ramirez, today's DNA technology would almost certainly have allowed investigators to identify and capture Ramirez much sooner.
-Ramirez carried out a string of murders, burglaries and sexual assaults between 1984 and 1985, and was convicted and sentenced to death in 1989, though he died in jail waiting to be executed.
+Dr. Ho said that, in the case of "The Night Stalker," Richard Ramirez, today's DNA technology would almost certainly have allowed investigators to identify and capture Ramirez much sooner.
+Ramirez carried out a string of murders, burglaries, and sexual assaults between 1984 and 1985, and was convicted and sentenced to death in 1989, though he died in jail waiting to be executed.

 "What we're finding, especially with these more recent murders, is that people don't usually leave their phone somewhere.
 They take it with them at all times, and when they think that data is not being tracked, it is."

-We've also gotten better at identifying and reforming potential serial killers before they become household names, she says.
-Lonnie David Franklin, Jr., better known as the "Grim Sleeper" was caught by police after a DNA sample from his son led police to him.
+We've also gotten better at identifying and reforming potential serial killers before they become household names, Dr. Ho said.

 "I always encourage, if you think anything at all is problematic or suspicious, the worst thing that could happen is they investigate and they don't think there's anything untoward.
 You could save so many lives."